alkhateeb49/java-fundamentals/README.md

 ---
 ### Overview Of The Architecture

-- main
-- - Restaurant.java -> Restaurant class
+- - Restaurant.java -> Class that contain  a name, a number of stars betweeen 0 and 5, and a price category
-- - Review.java -> Review class
+- - Review.java -> should have a body, an author, and a number of stars.
-- - Library.java -> main class
+- - Library.java -> main class to run the code.

-Run `./gradlew test` To test the Code.
+Run `./gradlew test` To test the Code. and there are test cases on Test file.
 ---
 ### Inheritance, day 2
 - main
-- - Restaurant.java -> Restaurant class
+- - Restaurant.java -> Class that contain  a name, a number of stars betweeen 0 and 5, and a price category
-- - Review.java -> Review class
+- - Review.java -> should have a body, an author, and a number of stars.
-- - Library.java -> main class
+- - Library.java -> main class to run the code.
 - - Shop.java -> Shop class
 - - Theater.java -> Theater class